objectionary/xax/README.md

 </xsl:stylesheet>
 ```

-Then, create this YAML file:
+Then, create this YAML file in `src/test/resources/simple.yaml`:

 ```yaml
 sheets: